-How to Increase Your Strength Immediately: Breathing and BracingPOSTED ON Oct 25, 2019
+How to Increase Your Strength Immediately: Breathing and BracingUPDATED ON Jul 12, 2022

 It’s always been common amongst competitive lifters: Strongmen, Olympic lifters and powerlifters are no stranger to the concept.
 Now, however, it’s becoming more and more common to see the message on the gym floor, on YouTube channels, and on internet forums accessible to all: